minetest/minetest.github.io/app-privacy-policy.md

 package.

-Whether an IP address has downloaded a package or release is cached to prevent downloads from being counted multiple times per IP address.
+Whether an IP address has downloaded a package or release is cached to prevent downloads from being counted multiple times per IP address, but this information is deleted regularly.

 ### Who has access